lydtechconsulting/component-test-framework/README.md

 https://github.com/lydtechconsulting/kafka-connect-debezium-postgres - demonstrates using Kafka Connect with Debezium for Change Data Capture with Postgres.

 https://github.com/lydtechconsulting/kafka-connect-debezium-mongodb - demonstrates using Kafka Connect with Debezium for Change Data Capture with MongoDB.

+https://github.com/lydtechconsulting/rabbitmq-springboot - demonstrates using RabbitMQ as the messaging broker to send and receive messages.

 https://github.com/lydtechconsulting/springboot-rest - demonstrates hitting the service via a REST API to perform CRUD operations.